DTheArtist/gptDataXXIII/README.md

 # gptDataXXIII
-***NOTE YOU MUST ADD YOUR OWN conversations.json FILE DOWNLOAD FROM YOUR EXPORTED DATA

----

-## #NOTE YOU MUST ADD YOUR OWN conversations.json FILE DOWNLOAD FROM YOUR EXPORTED DATA
+##NOTE YOU MUST ADD YOUR OWN conversations.json FILE DOWNLOAD FROM YOUR EXPORTED DATA

 All GPT Chat data/conversations saved local so they can be removed from GPT panel and accessed whenever needed.
 Contains search functionality.